How much income do I need to have to apply for a property?

 If you are self-employed you will need to have a minimum of 2 years of accounts to demonstrate the required income.

-All references undertaken by ‘Flatline Online LLP’ are carried out by a 3rd party referencing company.
+All references undertaken by ‘Flatline Bristol Ltd’ are carried out by a 3rd party referencing company.
 If you would like more information, please ask a member of staff.